OPM/ResInsight-UserDocumentation/content/3d-main-window/Measurement.md

 ![]({{< relref "" >}}images/3d-main-window/Measurement.png)

 ResInsight supports measurements in the 3D views.
 To enter measurement mode, press the ruler toolbar button {{< image-in-text src="images/3d-main-window/MeasurementButton.png" >}} or the keyboard shortcut **Ctrl-M**.
-This mode can also be activated from the context menu in a 3D view.
+This mode can also be activated from the right-click menu in a 3D view.

 ![]({{< relref "" >}}images/3d-main-window/MeasurementToolbar.png)